qoollo/bob/README.md

 There is also a rich client for .NET: [https://github.com/qoollo/bob-client-net](https://github.com/qoollo/bob-client-net).

 # Tools
-You can use [bobc](https://github.com/qoollo/bob/blob/master/bob-apps/bin/bobc.rs) and [bobp](https://github.com/qoollo/bob/wiki/Tools#bob-benchmark-tool-bobp) to access cluster. `brt` can be used to check and recover corrupted BLOBs.
+You can use [bobc](https://github.com/qoollo/bob/blob/master/bob-apps/bin/bobc.rs) and [bobp](https://github.com/qoollo/bob/wiki/Tools#bob-benchmark-tool-bobp) to access data on a cluster. `brt` can be used to check and recover corrupted BLOBs.

 There are also tools for removing old partitions, recovering aliens, expanding cluster and more, that can be found in [bob-tools](https://github.com/qoollo/bob-tools) repository.